 Talus becomes prominent on the dorsum of the foot, broadens and in severe cases becomes an obstacle to passive dorsiflexion of the foot even after the soft structures have been stretched or divided.

 The head and neck of the talus are deflected downwards and medially, carrying the navicular and the forefoot with them.
 The talar neck is often shortened.
-The head and neck relative to the axis of the body is reduced from the normal 150 degree.
+The head and neck relative to the axis of the body is reduced from the normal 150 degrees.

 The articular surfaces of the talar head are wedges and displaced medially so that the talar navicular joint line lies out of the coronal plan towards the sagittal.
 The navicular is medially displaced, even dislocated, from its position in front of an abnormally directed talar head.